ipld/ipld/IPLD-Path.md

 Path resolution is broken into two parts: full path resolution and block level resolution.

-Block level path resolutionis defined by individual codecs.
+Block level path resolution is defined by individual codecs.

 Full path resolution should use block level resolution through each block.
 When a block level resolver returns an `IPLD Link` a full path resolution